 In 2001, The Denver Post and the Rocky Mountain News merged operations under a joint operating agreement.

-In 2001, the South Platte River Greenway project won the Silver Medal Rudy Bruner Award for Urban Excellence.
+In 2001, the Greenway project along the South Platte River won the Silver Medal Rudy Bruner Award for Urban Excellence.

-From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets.
+From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets, which spun off three documentary specials and the current Animal Planet series E-Vet Interns.

-In 2002, Bill Owens remains the last Republican governor to receive at least 40% of Denver's vote.
+In 2002, Bill Owens remained the last Republican governor to receive at least 40% of Denver's vote.

-In 2004, the Scientific and Cultural Facilities Tax (SCFD) was renewed by voters.
+In 2004, the Scientific and Cultural Facilities Tax was renewed by voters for the second time, allowing the SCFD to operate until 2018.

-In 2004, the city acquired the estate of abstract expressionist painter Clyfford Still.
+In 2004, the city acquired the estate of abstract expressionist painter Clyfford Still and built a museum to exhibit his works near the Denver Art Museum.

-In 2004, voters approved the FasTracks project for commuter rail, light rail, and bus expansion.
+In 2004, voters approved the FasTracks project, a commuter rail, light rail, and bus expansion project serving neighboring suburbs and communities.

 In 2005, Denver became the first major U.S. city to vote to make the private possession of less than an ounce of marijuana legal for adults 21 and older.